- Brad Bird

 - Release Date

 Any argument that the 16-year-old Mission: Impossible franchise has worn out its welcome or grown creatively fatigued finds powerful opposition in Mission: Impossible – Ghost Protocol, the third sequel to 1996’s original by Brian De Palma.
 This rejuvenating turn places Pixar maestro Brad Bird (The Iron Giant, The Incredibles, and Ratatouille)—who was hand-picked by star Tom Cruise and his fellow producers—at the helm of a major live-action production, his first.
 Being accustomed to the limitlessness of animation driving his pictures, Bird’s approach brings an appropriate sense of the impossible to the proceedings.
-His treatment is fast-paced, shot in compelling locales, ornamented with fascinating spy gizmos, and filled with sensational, daring sequences, all inside a scenario that stays true to its genre’s source and cleverly plays on Cold War paranoia.
+His treatment is fast-paced, shot in compelling locales, ornamented with fascinating spy gizmos (that sometimes don’t work the way they’re supposed to), and filled with sensational, daring sequences, all inside a scenario that stays true to its genre’s source and cleverly plays on Cold War paranoia.
 Likewise, Cruise himself barely shows signs of aging or evidence of even slowing down anytime soon, and reinvents himself once again as an action hero, likable and even occasionally funny.
 Under Bird’s command, Cruise and company deliver another well-rounded franchise addition, easily the best entry since De Palma’s.

 As unlikely a choice as Bird may have been, his transition from animation to live-action appears to have been effortless.
 Animation has given the director an eye for detail within the frame, for absolute control, and he exacts that control on a number of carefully considered sequences that make expert use of silence to enhance our involvement.
 Take the opening, which finds Cruise’ Ethan Hunt locked in a Russian prison cell, bouncing a ball against a wall in homage to Steve McQueen in The Great Escape.
 Outside, techie Benji Dunn (Simon Pegg) orchestrates Hunt’s bravado escape by remotely unlocking security doors.
 But Bird doesn’t resist pyrotechnics either.
 Once Hunt has been freed, his team infiltrates the Kremlin to recover a file sought by Russian nuclear radical Kurt Hendricks (Michael Nyqvist), but he inadvertently becomes a patsy when Hendricks detonates a bomb and the Kremlin explodes in a jaw-dropping display of CGI.
 Later still, Bird hangs Cruise outside Dubai’s Burj Khalifa tower; knowing that Cruise, per usual, executed his own stunts makes the feat even more heart-stopping.
 Bird may not have an unmistakable personal style evident from scene to scene, but he maintains expert authority over complicated sequences and shifting moods with a craftsman’s touch.
 It’s as though he’d directed live-action films his entire career.